Nearsoft/apprentice/07 - Javascript/README.md

     84

 As you can see this can lead to some surprising results sometimes which is why we got to be careful with operations between values of different types.
-Though type coercion is thought to be a "bad" part of Javascript, knowing how type coercion behaves can remove most of the "surprising" behavior usually associated with it.
+Though type coercion is thought to be a "bad" part of JavaScript, knowing how type coercion behaves can remove most of the "surprising" behavior usually associated with it.

-Here's more on info on how [type coercion](https://developer.mozilla.org/en-US/docs/Web/Javascript/Reference/Operators/Comparison_Operators#Using_the_Equality_Operators) works in Javascript.
+Here's more on info on how [type coercion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Using_the_Equality_Operators) works in JavaScript.

 #### Equality Operators